Quick Summary

 Marriage Allowance is one of the most under-claimed tax reliefs in the UK.
 HMRC estimates that over two million eligible couples still haven't applied.
 If you're married or in a civil partnership and one of you earns under £12,570, you could be missing out on £252 a year — for doing nothing more than filling in a short online form.

 Quick Answer: Marriage Allowance lets a non-taxpayer (earning under £12,570) transfer £1,260 of their unused Personal Allowance to their spouse or civil partner.
 The recipient saves 20% of £1,260, which is £252 per year.
-In Scotland, the recipient must be in the Basic rate band (earning between £12,571 and £27,491).
-If they earn above £27,491, they move into the Intermediate band and no longer qualify — a key difference from England.
+In Scotland, the recipient must be in the Starter, Basic, or Intermediate rate band (earning between £12,571 and £43,662).
+If they earn above £43,662, they move into the Higher band and no longer qualify.
+England's ceiling is slightly higher at £50,270.

 What is Marriage Allowance?